dsyer/js-modules/README.md

 export default monthFromDate
 ```

-but this won't work in the browser still.
+but this won't work in the browser.

 ### Browserify